raspberrypilearning/scratchpc-musical-instrument/en/step_1.md

 + Aluminium foil
 + Strong tape
 + Cardboard (or other drum-shaped items you can cover with foil)
-+ Scissors or Craft Knife
++ Scissors or Craft Knife (get adult permission to use sharp tools!)
 + Glue

 #### Optional: